 This short-term study abroad experience will introduce participants to five areas of Montreal life as a city: (1) art and architecture, (2) government and politics (with attention to history and culture), (3) healthcare, (4) business community, and (5) sport.
 The program is intended to be both fun and educational with one of the goals being to excite University Honors students early on about the value of study abroad.

-For the complete PDF of the program please click Montreal Honors Program 2015.pdf
+To download a complete description of the program please click: Montreal Honors Program 2017 2.pdf

 Back to top